AlexanderHarley/haskell_tutorials/category_theory/04a-terminal-and-initial-objects.md

 ### In category theory there is no equality of objects.
 There is only an equality of arrows.

-If two arrows have the same start and finish you can ask the questin are these two arrows equal or not (they don't have to be equal, but they could be), whereas in general we cannot compare objects for equality.
+If two arrows have the same start and finish you can ask the question are these two arrows equal or not (they don't have to be equal, but they could be), whereas in general we cannot compare objects for equality.

 Instead we can ask - are they **isomorphic**?